Ginza in August 2026: Complete Guide to Bon Odori, Yukata de Ginbura, Fireworks & Summer Events

 - Start time: 11:00

-- Access: Get off at "Minami-sunamachi" on Tokyo Metro Tozai Line (about 15 minutes walk)
+- Access: 15-minute walk from Minamisuna-machi Station on the Tokyo Metro Tozai Line

 - Website: https://koto-hanabi.com/